We have different types of hair on our body, for example, arms have fine, leg and pubic hair thicker and underarms hair coarse and dark.

 After 2-3 times using an epilator, the epilator becomes virtually painless.

-But, you should start epilating as soon as hair started to regrow because the smaller the hair, the less painful the epilation.
+But, you should start epilating as soon as the hair started to regrow because the smaller the hair, the less painful the epilation.